We use some essential cookies to make this website work.

 There are different rules for foxes, deer and other mammals.
 Foxes It’s…

 What farmers, foresters and land managers need to know and do before applying for a Countryside Stewardship grant, and how to manage a grant agreement.

 As the owner or occupier of land with a public right of way across it, you must keep the route visible and not obstruct or endanger users.

-How to identify, control and dispose of invasive non-native plants that can harm the environment.
+How to stop the spread and dispose of invasive non-native plants that can harm the environment in England.

 Don’t include personal or financial information like your National Insurance number or credit card details.